-The over-simulation of the income shares hold by the lower income deciles indicates that the model does not simulate benefit receipt of households in the lower parts of the income distribution very accurately.
-A reason thereof can be the over-simulation of general social assistance (bsa00).
+Furthermore, the model over-simulates the income share hold by the lowest income decile, which indicates that the model does not simulate benefit receipt of households in the lower end of the income distribution very accurately.
+A reason thereof can be the over-simulation of old-age social assistance (bsaoa).